 Due to the nature of the role and coming into direct contact with young people and vulnerable adults either directly, or via information held on our systems, the appointment will be subject to a satisfactory disclosure from an enhanced DBS check.

 This appointment is subject to the receipt of satisfactory references.

-This appointment is subject to completion of a satisfactory probationary period of 6 months.
+This appointment is subject to the completion of a satisfactory probationary period of 6 months.

 Person Specification: Partnership and Fundraising Lead